CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 ## Compute Module 4

 We've found these industrial modules https://docs.edatec.cn/cm4-nano that use eMMC and the compute module 4 (CM4), currently cheaper, with a nice case and more features than RPi4.
 To burn the OS, you can use rpiboot ([github](https://github.com/raspberrypi/usbboot)) or `sudo apt install rpiboot` and then run `rpiboot` to mount the eMMC as a disk via a USB cable (you must join the J55 jumper pins).
 Then use RPi Imager (`snap install rpi-imager`) to burn the OS (it can set up password / WiFi etc. very cool).
+Note for an 8GB EMMC we need to be careful with what we install on the system, and an external SSD is highly recommended.

 ## OS Options
 The standard OS is 32bit (armhf) based off of Debian Bullseye 11.
 It is tiny and light, with Octave at V6.2.
 There is also a 64bit (aarch64) OS, which works well (and should be faster, utilise RAM better etc.).
 Ubuntu 22.04 64bit (aarch64) is also available.
 Both support Neurodebian, but a  standard PTB install require a 32bit OS (Mario only builds 32bit mex files), so Raspian 32bit is preferred for this.